FreelanceJavaDev/GeneticProgramming/README.md

 ## The concept
 This project began as several years ago as a joke about DNA being "God's change log".
 But the more I thought about it the more DNA felt like a program to me.
 I soon forgot about it other than as a science fiction plot device.
 I decided to give it a chance as a way to learn Rust that kept my interest and leverage what I learned at a genetic sequencing company in an entirely different concept.

+## Interesting coincidences and DNA data encoding of digital data
+There are some interesting correlations between DNA and binary encoding systems.
+While binary is a base 2 system consisting of 0 and 1.
+DNA can be considered a base 4 system consisting of A, T, C and G. It only takes 2 bits to represent each nucleotide uniquely as 00 (0), 01 (1), 10(2) and 11 (3).
+The remaining correlations requires some specific background knowledge about DNA sequencing, analysis and processing.

+There are several categories for DNA.
+Broadly speaking there is encoding DNA and non-encoding DNA.
+Encoding DNA is DNA that is used by RNA transcribers to generate amino-acid protein chains.
+The way a specific amino acid is chosen is directly related to a DNA base pair triplet referred to as a codon.
+If individual base pairs are a letter, a codon would be analogous to a word.
+There are a total of 4^3^ unique codons.
+Each encoding DNA sequence is contained between a start codon and a stop codon.
+There are three stop codons: TAA TGA and TAG.
+The start codons are a bit more complex and vary between organisms, but the one that is universally agreed to is a single codon ATG.
+The primary alternates are typically used for single organisms are TTG, GTG and CTG.
+All codons except for the stop codons map to one of twenty amino-acids.
+Non-encoding DNA is the DNA before a start codon and after a stop codon.

+Now for the correlations to computers.
+Using the 2-bit nucleotide mapping a codon would occupy 6 bits, meaning a codon can reside within a byte with two bits (one nucleotide to spare).
+The number of codons is  is even nicer 4^3^ comes out to 64.

 ## Compilation methods
 All the methods center around converting a base-4 code (A, T, C & G) into a base 2 code (0 & 1).
 They all involve using two bits for each base.
 Method 1.
 The ASCII masking & bit shift trick
 	This is the most obvious one to software engineers.
 	From the ASCII table A, C, T and G can be uniquely mapped to two bits by the bitwise expression `(Q & 0x06) >> 1`.